ClickCease Guide: Connect & set up Search Console | Less than 5 min

 The first thing you need to do is go to Search Console and sign in with your Google account.
 If you don’t have one, first create a Google account here.

-Here you will be greeted by a welcome and be presented with 2 options to create a new Search Console property: Domain or URL prefix.
+Once there, you will be greeted with a welcome screen and presented with 2 options to create a new Search Console property: Domain or URL prefix.

 2. Enter your domain or website with protocol

-If you only want to see data in Search Console for a specific URL path, such as https://morningscore.io/blog/, you can use the URL prefix, where you enter that web address and protocol.
+If you only want to see data in Search Console for a specific URL path, such as https://morningscore.io/blog/, you can use the URL prefix and enter that specific web address and protocol.

-This option can also be selected if you want to verify by other means than DNS by simply entering your website with protocol: https://morningscore.io.
+This option can also be selected if you want to verify by means other than DNS by simply entering your website with its protocol: https://morningscore.io.

-In the example for this guide, I have chosen to enter https://morningscore.io under “URL prefix” because it gives me significantly more options to verify my ownership and I avoid having to enter my DNS (name server).
+In the example for this guide, I have chosen to enter https://morningscore.io under “URL prefix” because it gives me significantly more options to verify my ownership and avoids having to access my DNS (name server) settings.

 Now click on “continue”.